Under 2 hours

-Traps are made from ABS (black), PVC (white) or brass (either chrome-plated or natural colored).
-Traps come in 1 1/4 inch (standard bathroom sink) or 1 1/2 inch (standard kitchen sink) inside diameter sizes.
+Traps are made from polypropylene (white or black), ABS (black), PVC (white) or brass (either chrome-plated or natural colored).
+Traps come in 1-1/4 inch (standard bathroom sink) or 1-1/2 inch (standard kitchen sink) inside diameter sizes.
 Be sure to check so you get the right size replacement at your local store.

-In this guide we’ll show you how to replace a P-trap in a few easy-to-follow steps.
+In this guide we'll show you how to replace a P-trap in a few easy steps.

 Remove the old drain assembly from the top down.
 Use the pliers to unscrew any stubborn slip nuts.
 Remember the drain trap (the U-shaped bend) will have a small amount of standing water so have your bucket or bag handy.
 To make sizing the new drain pieces easier, keep the old drain parts for now.